Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: A Unifying Framework

 \section{A Unifying Framework}

 We propose a unifying framework that highlights the role of necessity and sufficiency in XAI.
 Its constituent elements are described below. \paragraph{Target function.} Post-hoc explainability methods assume access to a target function $f: \mathcal{X} \mapsto \mathcal{Y}$, i.e. the model whose prediction(s) we seek to explain.
 For simplicity, we restrict attention to the binary setting, with $Y \in \{0, 1\}$.
 Multi-class extensions are straightforward, while continuous outcomes may be accommodated via discretization.
+Though this inevitably involves some information loss, we follow authors in the contrastivist tradition in arguing that, even for continuous outcomes, explanations always involve a juxtaposition (perhaps implicit) of ``fact and foil'' \citep{lipton_1990}.
+For instance, a loan applicant is probably less interested in knowing why her credit score is precisely $y$ than she is in discovering why it is below some threshold (say, 700).
+Of course, binary outcomes can approximate continuous values with arbitrary precision over repeated trials.

 \paragraph{Context.} The context $\mathcal{D}$ is a probability distribution over which we quantify sufficiency and necessity.
 Contexts may be constructed in various ways but always consist of at least some input (point or space) and reference (point or space).
 For instance, we may want to compare $\bm{x}_i$ with all other samples, or else just those perturbed along one or two axes, perhaps based on some conditioning event(s).